-- · Has the reading become noticeably less stable? - Is the SC signal appearing less responsive to process changes than seen previously?
+- · Has the reading become noticeably less stable? - · Has the Signal Health dropped to below 85% and remained there for 1 minute or longer? - Is the Signal Health value jumping around sporadically? - Is the SC signal appearing less responsive to process changes than seen previously?